WolframRavenwolf/AI-Hotkeys/README.md

 The `Pro` setting in the INI file controls how the app interacts with Perplexity's Pro features:

-- `Pro=true` (default): Always uses Pro search for all queries.
+- `Pro=auto` (default): Automatically determines whether to use Pro search based on the task, helping to conserve Pro searches for non-subscribers.
-- `Pro=auto`: Automatically determines whether to use Pro search based on the task, helping to conserve Pro searches for non-subscribers.
+- `Pro=true`: Always uses Pro search for all queries.
 - `Pro=false`: Never uses Pro search, suitable for non-subscribers or those who want to avoid using Pro searches automatically.

 This setting is particularly useful for non-Pro subscribers who want to limit their Pro search usage.
 You can adjust this in the `[Settings]` section of your INI file: